Occupational Endorsement Certificate in Interprofessional Child Welfare

 • Demonstrate professionalism

-• Conduct client interactions using cultural humility
+• Conduct client interactions using cultural humility and trauma responsive care

 • Show professional productivity